Payouts to bank accounts in Singapore

 10. The customer receives the payout result information from the web service.

-Information about the formats of requests and callbacks used for processing payouts by using the Singapore Online Banking method via Gate is presented further in this section.
+Information about the formats of requests and callbacks used for processing payouts by using the Payouts to bank accounts in Singapore method via Gate is presented further in this section.
 General information about working with the Gate API is presented in Interaction concepts.

 Request format

-There are several things you need to consider when sending payout requests by using the Singapore Online Banking method:
+There are several things you need to consider when sending payout requests by using the Payouts to bank accounts in Singapore method:

 1. To initiate each payout send a separate POST request to the /v2/payment/banks/singapore/payout endpoint.
-This is an online banking request group: /v2/payment/banks/{payment_method}/payout
+This endpoint belongs to the group /v2/payment/banks/{payment_method}/payout.

 2. Each request must include the following objects and parameters: